 All reputable medical document translation service providers will be happy to provide you with details and evidence of their qualifications in this area.
 Failure to ask for such documentation could lead you to engage with a company with little knowledge of the sector nor the implications surrounding the use of words, tone, and structure.
 Make this your first priority when seeking a medical translation company.

 It’s also advisable to ask for details of any memberships of translation associations or other professional bodies such as The Association of Translation Companies (ATC) and the European Union of Associations of Translation Companies (EUATC).
 Organisations like these strive to promote the best editorial standards which are critical when trusting someone with your medical document translation.

 - What are your processes for handling medical translations?

-The best medical translation services companies will have a robust method in place to create each translated piece.
+The best medical document translation companies will have a robust method in place to create each translated piece.
 There will be usually a structure in place to ensure that each document is triple checked for accuracy in language, medical terminology, and grammar.

-Opt for a company that uses more than one individual to create your piece of documentation and uses up to date technologies and in-depth research methods rather than one that offers lower than average prices or very fast turnarounds.
+Opt for a company that uses more than one individual to create your piece of documentation and uses up-to-date technologies and in-depth research methods rather than one that offers lower than average prices or very fast turnarounds.

 - Can you explain your quality assurance methods?

 By asking your shortlisted medical document translation service providers to explain their quality assurance methods, you’ll be able to make an informed decision about whether to trust them with your medical data.
 This will also give you peace of mind that they have established structures and work processes in place to consistently deliver high-quality medical translations within agreed deadlines.

 You might also want to ask them for their amendment rate as this will give you an idea of how many amendments it typically takes for them to get each medical document spot on.